LoveNui/EMR-AWS-APACHE-SPARK/Readme.md

 ## **Data processing in [amazon EMR](https://aws.amazon.com/emr/) with [apache spark](https://aws.amazon.com/big-data/what-is-spark/) with data in [amazon S3 bucket](https://aws.amazon.com/s3/).**

 Apache Spark is an open-source, distributed processing system used for big data workloads.
 It utilizes in-memory caching, and optimized query execution for fast analytic queries against data of any size.
-Amazon EMR is the industry-leading cloud big data platform for data processing, interactive analysis, and machine learning using open source frameworks such as Apache Spark.
+Amazon EMR is a managed service aws cloud service for big data processing, interactive analysis, and machine learning using open source frameworks such as Apache Spark.

 The main parts of this architecture discussed here is in (Figure 1):